s-leger/blender-daily-downloader-linux/README.md

 Cleanup downloaded file

 ## Setup
+Intall as addon

+## Usage
+F3 -> install daily

-set the target sub directory in /home/user folder (Softs by default)
+set the target directory in /home/user folder (/home/user/Softs by default)
 set the symlink name for daily build (blender-daily by default)

-Run the script either from text editor or into python console